Chabad: Publishing

-Community websites
+Social media influencers

-Popular Chabad community websites include Chabad.org, asktherav.com, anash.org, CrownHeights.info, Shmais.com, Chdailynews.com, and the Hebrew site, COL.org.il.
+Chabad-affiliated social media influencers include Miriam Ezagui and Yossi Farro.
+Farro wrapped tefillin for Lil Dicky, James Franco, and other public figures, at first by chance, then by seeking out well-known Jews and asking if they would meet with him to wrap tefillin.
+Chabad influencers Daniel and Raizel Namdar started a "family-oriented channel aimed at breaking stereotypes about Jewish life".

 Summer camps

 Chabad has set up an extensive network of camps around the world, most using the name Gan Israel, a name chosen by Schneerson although the first overnight camp was the girls division called Camp Emunah.
-There are 1,200 sites serving 210,000 children – most of whom do not come from Orthodox homes.
+There are 1,200 sites serving 210,000 children, most of whom do not come from Orthodox homes.
 Of these, 500 camps are in the United States.

 Political activities

 Rabbi Schneerson involved himself in matters relating to the resolution of the Israeli-Arab conflict.
-He maintained that as a matter of Jewish law, any territorial concession on Israel's part would endanger the lives of all Jews in the Land of Israel, and is therefore forbidden.
+He maintained that as a matter of Jewish law, any territorial concession on Israel's part would endanger the lives of all Jews in the Land of Israel and is therefore forbidden.
 He also insisted that even discussing the possibility of such concessions showed weakness, would encourage Arab attacks, and therefore endanger Jewish lives.

-In US domestic politics, Schneerson supported government involvement in education and welcomed the establishment of the United States Department of Education in 1980, yet insisted that part of a school's educational mission was to incorporate the values espoused in the Seven Laws of Noah.
+In US domestic politics, Schneerson supported government involvement in education and welcomed the establishment of the United States Department of Education in 1980 yet insisted that part of a school's educational mission was to incorporate the values espoused in the Seven Laws of Noah.
 He called for the introduction of a moment of silence at the beginning of the school day, and for students to be encouraged to use this time for such improving thoughts or prayers as their parents might suggest.

 In 1981, Schneerson publicly called for the use of solar energy.
 Schneerson believed that the US could achieve energy independence by developing solar energy technologies.
 He argued that the dependence on foreign oil may lead to the country compromising on its principles.

 Library dispute with Russia

-In 2013, US federal judge Royce Lamberth ruled in favor of Chabad lawyers who sought contempt sanctions on three Russian organizations to return the Schneersohn Library – 12,000 books belonging to Rabbi Yosef Schneersohn seized and nationalized by the Bolsheviks in 1917–18, to the Brooklyn Chabad Library.
+In 2013, US federal judge Royce Lamberth ruled in favor of Chabad lawyers who sought contempt sanctions on three Russian organizations to return the Schneersohn Library, 12,000 books belonging to Rabbi Yosef Schneersohn seized and nationalized by the Bolsheviks in 1917–18, to the Brooklyn Chabad Library.
 Chabad Rabbi Berel Lazar, Russia's Chief Rabbi, reluctantly accepted Putin's request in moving the Schneerson Library to Moscow's Jewish Museum and Tolerance Center as a form of compromise, which was criticized by the Chabad Library.

 Controversies

-Several movement-wide controversies have occurred in Chabad's 200-year history.
+Chabad's 200-year history has seen several movement-wide controversies.
 Two major leadership succession controversies occurred in the 19th century; one took place in the 1810s following the death of the movement's founder, the other occurred in the 1860s following the death of the third Rebbe.
 Two other minor offshoot groups were formed later in the movement's history.
 The movement's other major controversy is Chabad messianism, which began in the 1990s.